Problem

 Build houses into the fabric of shops, small industry, schools, public services, universities—all those parts of cities which draw people in during the day, but which tend to be “nonresidential”.
 The houses may be in rows or “hills” with shops beneath, or they may be free-standing, so long as they mix with the other functions, and make the entire area “lived-in”.

-… most housing is in residential neighbourhoods, and in the clusters within neighbourhoods — Identifiable Neighborhood (14), House Cluster (37); and according to our patterns these housing areas need to be separated by boundaries which contain public land and work communities — Subculture Boundary (13), Neighborhood Boundary (15), Work Community (41).
+… most housing is in residential neighborhoods, and in the clusters within neighborhoods — Identifiable Neighborhood (14), House Cluster (37); and according to our patterns these housing areas need to be separated by boundaries which contain public land and work communities — Subculture Boundary (13), Neighborhood Boundary (15), Work Community (41).
 But even these work communities, and boundaries, and shopping streets, must contain houses which have people living in them.